 Your houseplant collection is full of lush, glossy species, but it could use some variety.
 Enter the Alocasia ‘Black Velvet’ (Alocasia reginula).
 This plant is deep green with velvety foliage, bringing a moody and elegant air to any indoor environment.
-Read on to learn how to grow and care for the Black Velvet Alocasia plant at home.
+Read on to learn how I grow and care for the Black Velvet Alocasia plant at home.

 Alocasia Black Velvet Plant Care Basics